Updated on July 19, 2022

 Android is the most popular mobile operating system (OS), with more than 2.5 billion active devices.
 It has a friendly and handy user interface and is based on a modified version of the Linux kernel and other open-source software.

 Android was first designed for digital cameras, back in 2003.
-Since the camera market was starting to slow down, the Android switched to the smartphone sector, made the required changes to the OS, and Android as we know it was born.
-Acquired by Google in July 2005, they succeeded to grow their market more and more each year.
+Since the camera market was starting to slow down, Android switched to the smartphone sector, made the required changes to the OS, and Android as we know it was born.
+Acquired by Google in July 2005, they succeeded in growing their market more and more each year.
 Today, Android powers more than 80% of all active smartphones.

 August 2015: Announces restructuring as Alphabet Inc.